Stop Loss and Take Profit in Forex

 Placing Stops at Obvious Round Numbers

-FXRecap Tip: Use the ATR indicator to assess how far normal market movement reaches before setting your stop.
-A stop inside the ATR range will often be triggered by noise alone.
+| FXRecap Tip: Use the ATR indicator to assess how far normal market movement reaches before setting your stop.
+A stop inside the ATR range will often be triggered by normal market fluctuations. |

-How Emotions Destroy Good Trades Without You Noticing
+How Emotions Destroy Good Trades Without You Noticing?

 If emotional trading has been a challenge, reviewing forex trading strategies with defined entry and exit rules can help bring more structure to your approach.